andrelbarreto/Best-Day-Out/README.md

 For example, if a user traveling on business wants to go out and enjoy some music for her last night in town, she can use the application to find a local show and grab a bite nearby with the knowledge that the rain won't start until the following day.
 At the same time, a local user entertaining family who have dropped in for the weekend can use the application to quickly find and propose an outing to the local eatery that includes a family friendly event.

-A user will be able to search their event by type (music, sports, theatre, deals or family-oriented), by a specific date, and city of their choice.
+A user will be able to search their event based on looking for a family friendly event or an over 21 Event (like some concerts), by a specific date, and city of their choice.
 When the search button is clicked, the Ticketmaster, Zomato and Weatherbit apis will display events, pull data to display restaurants close to the venue, and update weather conditions within 16 days of the current date as an additional help in planning users’ best day out.